 - A passion for CSS, including Sass

-- A solid understanding of working with git and core principles of UX and UI
+- An understanding of working with git and core principles of UX and UI

 - Experience with coding for accessibility